helm/charts/stable/datadog/README.md

 The Leader Election is enabled by default in the chart for the Cluster Agent.
 Only the Cluster Agent(s) participate in the election, in case you have several replicas configured (using `clusterAgent.replicas`.

+#### Cluster Agent Token

-You can specify the token used to secure the communication between the Cluster Agent(s)q and the Agents with `clusterAgent.token`.
-If not specified, a random one is generated and a warning is prompted when installing the chart.
+You can specify the Datadog Cluster Agent token used to secure the communication between the Cluster Agent(s)q and the Agents with `clusterAgent.token`.

+**If you don't specify a token, a random one is generated at each deployment so you must use `--recreate-pods` to ensure all pod use the same token.** see[Datadog Chart notes](https://github.com/helm/charts/blob/57d3030941ad2ec2d6f97c86afdf36666658a884/stable/datadog/templates/NOTES.txt#L49-L59) to learn more.

 ### Updating
 #### From < 1.19.0 to >= 1.19.0